Access the database

 The CSSF is competent to receive complaints from customers (natural or legal persons) of the professionals subject to its supervision and to act as an intermediary in order to seek an amicable settlement of these complaints.

-The CSSF acts in its capacity of alternative dispute resolution (“ADR”) entity, notably pursuant to the European legislation relating to the out-of-court resolution of consumer disputes that was transposed into Luxembourg law and introduced into the Consumer Code in 2016.
+The CSSF acts in its capacity as alternative dispute resolution (“ADR”) entity, notably pursuant to the European legislation relating to the out-of-court resolution of consumer disputes that was transposed into Luxembourg law and introduced into the Consumer Code in 2016.

 The CSSF is registered on the list of ADR entities within the meaning of Article L. 431-1 of the Consumer Code and on the list of ADR entities established and published by the European Commission.